lmitechnologies/LMI_AI_Solutions/README.md

 ```bash
 cd LMI_AI_Solutions
 ```
+Each submodule is pointing to a specific commit in its `ais` branch.
 Clone the submodules to the commit that is specified in this repo
 ```bash
 git submodule update --init --recursive
 ```